BrooklynDewolf/ovirt-engine/dev_environment.md

 ### Running the engine itself

-First, you need to set the ulimit of your environment:
+First, you need to set the ulimit of your environment (https://pagure.io/python-daemon/issue/40):

 ```
 ulimit -n 2048